Michio Hikitsuchi 1923-2004 was an Aikido master and chief instructor of the Kumano Juku Dojo, in Shingu, Japan, for about fifty years.

 Morihei Ueshiba developed Aikido from his combat studies of Daito-ryu Aikijujutsu with Sokaku Takeda, and his spiritual studies with Onisaburi Deguchi and the Omoto Kyo .

 Aikido Success Blueprint offers key action steps to fast-track your aiki skills.
-A truly unique 7 ebook and 2 video gold-mine of rare knowledge!
+A truly unique ebook, video and audio collection, a... gold-mine of rare knowledge!

 Michio Hikitsuchi taught as chief instructor of Kumano Juku Dojo, which was in Shingu, Japan, until his death in 2004.
 His dojo was founded by O'Sensei in 1953.
 Some of his senior students were...

 He traveled twice to the United States, and regularly to European countries, teaching at dojos that had been started by his students.

 American Aikido instructors who trained extensively under Hikitsuchi Sensei and the other senior instructors at Shingu include...

 Mary Heiny (Seattle), Linda Holiday (Aikido of Santa Cruz), Jack Wada (Aikido of San Jose), Laurin Herr (San Francisco), Tom Read (Northcoast Aikido), John Smartt (New School Aikido), Clint George, and Daniel Caslin (Aikido of Owensboro)